Reflections on the new KS2 SATs Curriculum and National Assessment regime from experienced Assistant Principal Aidan Severs (thatboycanteach).

 Perhaps that’s a little over the top, but there’s something in it.
 As a teacher it’s always worth reflecting on a year just gone, looking back at what went well and what might need changing for the next year.
 I spent the year as Maths and UKS2 lead whilst teaching in Year 6.

-You can read here about my reflections on the end of July and the ever-present changes to how Maths is assessed in UK primary schools…
+You may also be interested in this article I wrote about my thoughts on the SATs results in July and the ever-present changes to how Maths is assessed in UK primary schools…

 No more mental maths: the second “Arithmetic” SATs paper